 The Careers Team is fully engaged with other college programmes to support students’ skills development and progression potential.
 These include:

-- National Collaborative Outreach Programme (in partnership with the Southern Universities Network)
+- National Collaborative Outreach Programme (a widening participation programme in partnership with the Southern Universities Network)

 - Employer - student mentoring